dgroomes/kafka-playground/kafka-consumer-algorithms/README.md

 * [ ] For the "in-process-compute" mode, configure a thread pool only of the core count.
 I really want to contrast the constraint difference of CPU-bound and IO-bound workloads.
 A CPU-bound workload can't be parallelized beyond the core count.
 Mechanical sympathy.
+* [ ] Review the start/stop logic.
+This is always so hard to get right.

 ## Finished Wish List Items